Poison control center: History

 In 1958 the American Association of Poison Control Centers (AAPCC) was founded to promote cooperation between poison centers in different cities and to standardize the operation of these centers.
 In 2022, AAPCC formally changed their name to America's Poison Centers.
 An additional part of the America's Poison Centers' activities is poison prevention and education programs for both physicians and the general public.
 In 1968 the American Academy of Clinical Toxicologists (AACT) was established by a group of medical doctors.
 The AACT's main objective was to apply principles of toxicology to patient treatment and improve the standard of care on a national basis.
 In the 1960s and 1970s a rapid proliferation of poison centers emerged and by 1978 there were 661 centers in the USA.
 This trend reversed during the 1980s and 1990s with a number of centers closing or merging.
 In 2000 there were 51 certified centers in the USA.
 As of 2006 there are 55 centers operating in the US.

 A 2019 study conducted for America's Poison Centers showed that every dollar invested in the poison center system saves $13.39 in health care costs and productivity.

-While poison control centers have traditionally provided expert consultations by telephone, on 30 December 2014 an online option was launched by a group of U.S. poison centers to meet the growing demand for accurate web-based health information.
+While poison control centers have traditionally provided expert consultations by telephone, on 30 December 2014 an online option was launched by a group of US poison centers to meet the growing demand for accurate web-based health information.
 Based on age, weight, amount, route, symptom status and substance implicated, it provides case-specific guidance for poison exposures.
 The webPOISONCONTROL application uses ingredient-based algorithms to generate a recommendation including whether an emergency department visit or call to poison control is required.
 If it's safe to stay home, then home treatment recommendations, specific symptoms to expect, and symptoms of greater concern that would require a call to poison control or a visit to an emergency department are outlined.